 Sense organs are specialized organs that help to perceive the world around us.
-These senses govern our association and our interaction with the environment.
-The list of sense organs include:
+They are an integral part of our lives and it is the only way that enables us to perceive the environment.

-These sense organs and organ systems contain receptors that relay information through the sensory neurons to the appropriate places within the nervous system.
+These five sense organs contain receptors that relay information through the sensory neurons to the appropriate places within the nervous system.
 The receptors could be classified into two parts viz. the general and special receptors.
 The former is present throughout the body while the latter includes chemoreceptors, photoreceptors, and mechanoreceptors.

 The iris in the eye is the coloured part that controls the size and diameter of the pupil, which directly affects the amount of light entering the eyes.
 Behind the lens of the eye lies the vitreous body.
 It is filled with a gelatinous material called the vitreous humour.
 This substance gives shape to the eyeball and also transmits light to the very back of the eyeball, where the retina is found.

 The ears are divided into 3 sections, namely, outer ear, inner ear, and the middle ear.
-All sounds are essentially vibrations, so the outer ear channels these vibrations into the ear canal, where these vibrations are transformed by the brain into meaningful sound.
-Apart from hearing, this sense is also important for balance or equilibrium.
+All sounds are basically vibrations, so the outer ear transfers these vibrations into the ear canal, where these vibrations are transformed by the brain into meaningful sound.
+Apart from hearing, this sense is also important for balancing our body or equilibrium.

 But, the chemoreceptors in the nose would detect any kind of smell, whereas there are four different types of taste buds and each one can detect different types of tastes like sweetness, sourness, bitterness, and saltiness.